 2533 Trotter Road, Hopkins 29061; Phone: 803-695-1714

-This family owned and operated farm uses natural growing practices, meaning no dangerous pesticides are used on the plants.
+This family-owned and operated farm uses natural growing practices, meaning no dangerous pesticides are used on the plants.
 Open through Mid-June (weather permitting).
-Hours: Monday – Saturday, 9 a.m. to 6 p.m.; Sunday, 10 a.m. – 6 p.m.
+Be sure to check out their Facebook page for the latest updates before heading out.
+Hours: Monday – Saturday, 9 a.m. to 7 p.m.; Sunday, 10 a.m. – 7 p.m.

 3807 Augusta Highway, Gilbert 29054; Phone: 803-892-2111

 Berries are available in pre-picked containers or you can have the fun or picking your own!
 Only cash or check is accepted, so be sure to plan accordingly.
-Unfortunately, they are closed for the 2020 season due to heavy rains, but be sure to keep them on your list to visit next year!
+Be sure to check out their Facebook page for the latest updates before heading out (sometimes pre-picked containers can sell out).
+Hours: Weekdays, 9 a.m. – 6:30 p.m.; Saturday, 8 a.m. – 5 p.m.

 5057 South Carolina Highway 34, Pomaria 29126; Phone: 803-321-5952

 Berries are available, both as pre-picked and you pick.
 Other options include cider, dressing, syrups, and preserves.
 Berries are available, both as pre-picked and you pick.
-Strawberry season runs April to middle of June.
-Since availability of crop can be hard to predict, it is advised to call before going.
+Strawberry season runs from mid-April to the middle of June.
+Since the availability of crops can be hard to predict, it is advised to call before going.
+Hours: Monday – Saturday, 8 a.m. to 6 p.m.; Sunday, Closed.

 Pick Your Own Tips For Success